All my fathers had gone on down

 and when the platform started moving

-I only could anticipate its grinding teeth
+I only could anticipate its grinding

 upon my sorry ass!